 “Digital ecosystems are an integral part of the future of learning.
 The opportunity to practice different interaction situations improves the learner’s self-confidence and ability to act in real situations.
 Virtual spaces can be seen as extensions of physical school buildings.”Ulla-Maaria Koivula, Founder and CEO of ThingLink

-Virtual learning environment in tourism sector
+Virtual learning environments in the tourism sector

 A virtual environment has also just been completed for the tourism sector, where students on the tourism training program can get to know selected tourist destinations in the Jyväskylä region in Finland with the help of immersive 360 photos.